Missouri Coronavirus Patient's Family Break Quarantine, Attend School Dance

 Keep up to date with our daily coronavirus newsletter by clicking here.

 Villa Duchesne canceled classes on Monday after receiving word of the student’s connection with a coronavirus patient.
 Director of Communications and Marketing Alice Dickherber said the school does not yet know for how long it will remain closed.
+The school did not immediately respond to TIME’s request for comment.

-The school, and the Ritz-Carlton hotel, did not immediately respond to TIME’s request for comment.
+“We are aware of news reports and have contacted health authorities to obtain their guidance,” the Ritz-Carlton hotel tells TIME in a statement.
+“Meanwhile, we are taking additional steps to perform enhanced cleaning of hotel areas where the event was hosted.
+The wellbeing of our guests and associates is of paramount importance.”

 While the woman’s relatives have not shown symptoms of the virus, people who have been exposed to someone with coronavirus are considered at “medium risk” and should self-isolate, according to the Centers for Disease Control and Prevention (CDC).